MileHacker Logo

 • Bolt (formerly Taxify) is widely used and generally reliable in Plettenberg Bay.

-• Uber also operates, though presence could be less robust than in larger cities.
+• Uber also operates, though presence may be not as robust than in larger cities.

 Safety Considerations for Taxis & Ride-Sharing